Part 5. Protein structure annotation settings

 that were previously received (and possibly processed)

-from other resources.
+from the other resources.
 In both cases, the resulting data is

 further processed by the POLYVIEW-3D server in order to